Chapter 12.36

 A. Reservations.

 1. Nonprofit, City-Sanctioned Festivals and Private Uses.
-Reservations for the amphitheater at Riverfront Park may be made up to one year in advance at City Hall by paying a fee at the time the reservation is made as follows: for residents the amount listed in the master fee schedule adopted by resolution of the city council, and for all others, the amount listed in the master fee schedule.
+Reservations for the amphitheater at Riverfront Park may be made up to one year in advance by paying a fee in the amount listed in the master fee schedule adopted by resolution of the city council.
 This fee includes the use of the large shelter.
+After city approval, payment is due at least ninety days before the reservation date.
+If the reservation is approved less than ninety days from the date of the reservation, payment is due within five business days.
 If the reservation is not canceled at least sixty days before the reservation date, it will not be refunded without approval of the mayor, or his/her designee.
 If the amphitheater is not reserved, it is available to the public without charge on a first-come, first-served basis; provided, that no power shall be supplied and no sound amplification may be used.

 B. Noise.
 Use of this facility is subject to the city’s public disturbance noise ordinance, Chapter 9.46, including the provision allowing for the issuance of a permit for weddings, receptions, parties, musicals, theatrical performances or other similar events.
 It is the express intent of the city council to allow for the use of the amphitheater while also allowing the general public to continue to use and enjoy the park and to not unreasonably disturb the residential neighbors.